 This module is intended to manage resolv.conf in environments where early configuration of resolv.conf is necessary for further bootstrapping and/or where configuration management such as puppet or chef own DNS configuration.
-As Debian/Ubuntu will, by default, utilize resolvconf, and similarly Red Hat will use sysconfig, this module is likely to be of little use unless those are configured correctly.

-When using a Config Drive and a RHEL-like system, resolv.conf will also be managed automatically due to the available information provided for DNS servers in the Networking Config Version 2 format.
-For those that with to have different settings, use this module.
+When using a Config drive and a RHEL-like system, resolv.conf will also be managed automatically due to the available information provided for DNS servers in the Networking config Version 2 format.
+For those that wish to have different settings, use this module.